rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 ## Results
 One of the *United Nations Sustainable Development Goals (SDGs)* is to put an end in the TB epidemic by the year of 2030.

 By examining the correlation between the rate of TB detection and the decline in the number of deaths, the project aims to shed light on whether the methods used to estimate mortality in countries are contributing to the global decline of the disease.
 This objective is relevant and meaningful as it can provide important insights into the effectiveness of TB control and prevention efforts.

-(Fill in which Option you chose, either 1 or 2.
-List the dataset you selected for the project if you selected Option 2.
-Also, discuss the visualizations you created, and why.
-For Option 2, also identify what your data question was, and how you went through the prompts.)
+These visualizations aim to explore different aspects of the tuberculosis data and present them in a clear and concise way.
+The maps, line graphs, horizontal bar chart and area graphs provide a comprehensive understanding of the rate of detection, mortality, prevalence, and number of deaths due to TB over time, across regions and countries.
+The use of different visualization types (map, line graphs, bar chart and area graph) helps to highlight specific trends and patterns, making it easier to understand and analyze the data.

 Aggregation of results

+s titled "TB Detection Rate by Year".
+The first visualization was a graph about the tuberculosis data evolution by year in the world.
+Similarly, this graph is divided into 3 big rows: the first shows the detection rate percent in a whole, the second, the detection rate low bound, and the third, the detection rate high bound.
+By analyzing those lines, you can notice that the TB case detections in all forms (LTBI and TB disease) has a constant rate by year: the graph line is mostly high and stable (constant), and points out only small variations.
+Also, the 3 lines, which start in 1990 and finish in 2012, show their first small peak in 2003 and, after, in 2011.

 ## Challenges
-Some of the challenges are descibed below:
-- The dataset doesn't describe the information of TB count by age or different groups (e.g., male, female and children).
-As it only references the count by country and year with some columns bringing out the information by HIV/AIDS relationship, I found that the lacking of people segmentation impacted the analysis as it couldn't give us a better picture of the tuberculosis incidence and mortality rate;
-- To match map graphs that were significative together, but as the legend wouldn't match both of them, I had to explory each one in different sheets;
-- As I am working with geographical data, some places are not represented in the map, therefore the map of the dashboard which is one of the most important pieces of information fo visualiza the distribution and spread of the dataset, can stop working sometimes.
-So as a temporary solution, I added a fixed map under the dynamic map so there will not display a blanck space.
-In the future, I will find a solution for that.
+The following challenges were encountered during the analysis:

+- The lack of information on tuberculosis count by age, gender, and children in the dataset limited the analysis of tuberculosis incidence and mortality rate.
+The only available information was the count by country and year, and the impact of HIV/AIDS on tuberculosis;

+- When trying to match significant map graphs, the legend and filter mismatch caused the need to explore each graph on separate sheets everytime the dashboard was updated;

+- The geographical data had missing places which caused the dashboard map, a crucial tool for visualizing the dataset's distribution and spread, to malfunction at times.
+A temporary solution was to add a fixed map under the dynamic map to prevent blank spaces.
+A permanent solution will be found in the future.

-- One of the questions popped up during the EDA was not possible to be addressed as there was no feature in the dataset about if there is a correlation between the TB mortality rates with immuno-defficiency groups of people.
+- The dataset did not have any information on the correlation between TB mortality rates and immuno-deficient groups of people, making it impossible to answer one of the questions that came up during the exploratory data analysis (EDA) (*Is there a correlation between TB mortality rate with diseases that cause immuno-deficiency?).

 ## Future Goals